lanmaster53/lanmaster53-src/content/pages/about.md

 ### Work

-- Director of Training at [nVisium](https://www.nvisium.com).
+- Freelance Consultant
+- Founder, Practical Security Services
 - [Independent](/training/) Application Security Instructor
 - Certified: CISSP, CISA, GWAPT (expired), GPEN (expired), CEH (expired), CCNA Security (expired), MCSA (2003), Comptia A+ and Network+, blah, blah, why are you still reading this?

 ### Play

 - Co-founder of Proverbs Hackers, a community of Christian Information Security professionals who share a common thread of faith, fellowship and pwning.
 - Security Blogger.
 Most of my recent stuff is posted here, but I spent some time writing for [SecurityWeekly](http://securityweekly.com/) as well.
-Regardless, links to all of my material can be found in the "Archive".
+Regardless, links to all of my material can be found in the [Archive](/archive/).
 - Open source advocate.
 Creator and maintainer of the Recon-ng Framework amongst other things.
 See [Projects](/projects/) for more information.
+- Curator of the AppSec Watercooler Slack channel.

 ### Public Speaking

+- Burping for Joy and Financial Gain - BSides Augusta 2017
 - Edge Cases in Web - DEF CON 25 (2017)
 - [Ermahgerd Werb Verlns - Upstate SC ISSA 2016](https://speakerdeck.com/lanmaster53/ermahgerd-werb-verlns)
 - [Ermahgerd Werb Verlns - Church IT Network Conference 2016](https://speakerdeck.com/lanmaster53/ermahgerd-werb-verlns)